balkhibayeva/R1soft-Certificate/README.md

 # R1soft-Certificate
-This repo is used to use signed certificate to access R1Soft dashboard.
+This repo is used to signed certificate to access R1Soft dashboard.